2018-Computational-Tools/assignment_problem_set/README.md

 # Welcome

-This is the binder configuration for dual use of R and python in the same project.
-If you are launching this in RStudio, please navigate manually to the project directory and click on the `project.Rproj` file to launch the project.
-In Jupyter this happens automatically.
+This is the binder configuration for this problem set.
+If you are launching this problem set in RStudio, please navigate manually to the project directory in the `Files` navigation window on the right and click on the `project.Rproj` file to launch the problem set.

-Everything hereafter is only relevant if you are the person designing this project.
+Everything hereafter is only relevant if you are the person maintaining this problem set.

 # Setup